 Give this Copycat Panera Turkey Chili recipe a whirl for a delicious and easy dinner!
-Flavorful ground turkey, spices, and beans come together to form a savory dish, perfect for the winter woes.
-Top with crushed crackers, shredded cheese, or sour cream for a delightful finish.
+Flavorful ground turkey, warm spices, and hearty beans come together in this savory dish, perfect for curing those winter woes.
+Top with crushed crackers, shredded cheese, or a dollop of sour cream for the perfect finish!

 How to Make Copycat Panera Turkey Chili

 - Melt half the butter in a dutch oven.
 Saute the celery and carrots.
 Add the rest of the butter, garlic, and onions.
 Sauté another couple minutes.

 - Add the turkey to the dutch oven.
 Cook until no longer pink.

 - Add the rest of the ingredients.
 Simmer for 35 minutes.

 - Place in bowls, top with desired toppings, and enjoy!

 For full directions with measurements and detailed instructions, scroll down to the printable recipe card.

 Tips and Variations

 Storage - Store in the fridge, in a sealed container, for up to 4 days.
 Store in an airtight container, in the freezer, for up to 3 months.